-Astrophotography has never been more accessible to the average person who wants to take photos of heavenly bodies.
-The Milky Way is a favorite astronomical phenomenon that is seemingly difficult to photograph yet in reality is quite easy given the correct technique and a few pieces of necessary equipment.
+Astrophotography has never been more accessible to the average person who wants to pursue Milky Way photography of night skies.
+The Milky Way is a favorite astronomical phenomenon that is seemingly difficult to photograph yet, in reality, is quite easy given the correct technique and a few pieces of necessary equipment.

-My gear for photographing the starry night is not much different than any other time I might be doing creative nighttime photography.
+My gear for Milky Way photography of night skies is not much different than any other time I might be doing creative nighttime photography.
 My kit includes:

 - A fast lens.
 I use an f/2.8 to collect as much light as possible.

 - Tripod.
 Not an option.
-A carbon fiber model is best on a cold nights.
+A carbon fiber model is best on a cold night.

 - Remote trigger to avoid camera shake.

 I suggest using at least an f/2.8.
 The wider the angle of the lens the better as well.
-Obviously there are dedicated astrophotography lenses.
-Some will drain your wallet and others from thrid party lens manufacturers are fairly affordable.
+Obviously, there are dedicated astrophotography lenses.
+Some will drain your wallet and others from third-party lens manufacturers are fairly affordable.
 Look to Rokinon for affordability.
-Regardless, using the fastest wide angle lens that your budget can afford is the best option.
+Regardless, using the fastest wide-angle lens that your budget can afford is the best option.

 I have used a 50mm f/1.4 on a crop sensor frame with fairly decent results.
 You are not going to fit a huge expanse of the milky way into the frame but it will produce some nice results nonetheless.